 As Olga observes in her presentation, ‘the gains in accuracy and fluency for all the languages using the glossary feature comes out on top for both on Google with Pre-Trained models and on Google with AutoML.’

 “We process hundreds of million words per year using machine translation in widely disparate enterprise client scenarios.
 The ease of customization and API consumption allows us to enforce broad terminology coverage for both clients with voluminous data in Google AutoML Translation and clients with sparse data in Google Cloud Translation API.
 Our initial benchmarking in five languages shows a preference for translation with glossary as much as 20% over the non-glossary.”

 Even without large datasets, integrating a glossary using the AutoML feature can increase results by 20%.

 - Reduced time required by translators + post-editors

 “We’re continuing to advance the features and capabilities to better serve our localization providers.” @googlecloud‘s Sarah Weldon joins Olga Beregovaya to show how Google machine learning features are advancing translation quality. #GoogleNext19 https://t.co/Q8QI9ZGW8r pic.twitter.com/SywKpSyw6K

 Welocalize is an early access partner for Google AutoML, and continues to support Google to enhance machine learning for translation challenges.
 Welocalize has deep practical experience customizing NMT to power content transformation solutions.
 Our solutions enable global brands to manage high volumes and achieve quality levels that drive user engagement with translated content.

-Join us at Global Transformation Summit in Portugal on 11 June.
-Google and Welocalize will be sharing more about actionable AI for global content.
+Join us at the Global Transformation Summit in Silicon Valley on 6 November.
 More information here.